httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 The value is implied from the value of the `:authority` pseudo header.
 Client MUST only send Cache-Digest headers containing digests that belong to the origin specified by the HTTP request.

-The example below contains one digest of fresh resource and has only the `COMPLETE` flag set.
+The example below contains a digest of one resource and has only the `COMPLETE` flag set.

 ~~~ example
   Cache-Digest: AfdA; complete